-1. Short for power-on self-test, the POST is a test the computer must complete verifying all hardware is working properly before starting the remainder of the boot process.
-The POST process checks computer hardware, like RAM (random access memory), hard drive, CD-ROM drive, keyboard, etc., to make sure all are working correctly.
+1. Short for power-on self-test, the POST is a test the computer must complete to verify all hardware is working properly before starting the remainder of the boot process.
+The POST process checks computer hardware, like RAM (random-access memory), hard drive, CD-ROM (compact disc read-only memory) drive, keyboard, etc., to ensure everything works correctly.

-If all hardware passes the POST, the computer continues the boot up process and may generate a single beep sound as well.
-If POST is unsuccessful, it generates a beep code to indicate the error encountered and the computer will not boot up.
-All POST errors are relating to hardware issues with one of the components in the computer.
+If all hardware passes the POST, the computer continues the boot up process and may generate a single beep sound.
+If POST is unsuccessful, it generates a beep code to indicate the error encountered, and the computer will not boot up.
+All POST errors relate to hardware issues with one of the components in the computer.

-2. When referring to a message board, comment section, or social network, a post is a message, such as text or images, published online by a user.
+2. With a message board, comment section, or social network, a post is a message, such as text or images, published online by a user.
 "To post" is also a verb, meaning to publish a message.
 For instance, "You can click here to post this message," or, "Many forum users are posting frequently."

-For example, you can post a message on your Facebook page to tell your family and friends what you did on a vacation.
-You can also post a status update to tell others what you are doing at that moment.
+For example, you can post a message on your Facebook page to tell your family and friends what you did on vacation.
+You can also post a status update to tell others what you are doing.